 Music Program Entry Auditions

-The UW-Parkside Music Department is still accepting virtual auditions for program entry into the Major or Minor.
-Read the instructions below before you submit.
+The UW-Parkside Music Department accepts virtual auditions for program entry into the major or minor on a rolling basis.
+Read "Video Music Audition Instructions" below before you submit."

 VIDEO MUSIC AUDITION INSTRUCTIONS